d1egoprog/docker-stanford-corenlp/README.md

 # Stanford CoreNLP Server - Dockerized Alternative

 This repository is dedicated to exposing and tracking a customized Docker Image of the traditional [Stanford CoreNLP server](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
-This build intends to be used as a dedicated service to provide for personal or small research teams.
+This build intends to be used as a dedicated service for personal or small research teams.

-A ready-to-use [image](https://hub.docker.com/r/d1egoprog/stanford-corenlp) from Docker Hub is provided, along with the [deploy instructions](#deploy-alternatives) and the possibility of downloading and customizing the image through the Dockerfile using simple [build instructions](#build-alternatives).
-The current supported version is 4.5.2; however, it is possible to modify the `VERSION` variable via the Dockerfile.
+A ready-to-use [image](https://hub.docker.com/r/d1egoprog/stanford-corenlp) from Docker Hub is provided, with the [deploy instructions](#deploy-alternatives) and the possibility of downloading and customizing the image through the Dockerfile using simple [build instructions](#build-alternatives).
+The current supported version is 4.5.7; however, it is possible to modify the `VERSION` variable via the Dockerfile.

 Also, deployment testing is provided using plain `HTTP` via the `curl` command using the official python library [`stanza`](https://stanfordnlp.github.io/stanza/).